How to Choose a DJ Name (Step by Step Guide)

 Go back to the drawing board.
 Do you have feedback from gigs you missed out on?
 Take that into account.
 For instance, your name might feel too scandalous for a corporate crowd, even though you play work-friendly music at corporate events.
 Pick another top name from your list that’s less polarizing.

 Take a look at your audience, too.
 You might have thought they were really into pop, but maybe they’re more into techno.
-You might also have a different perception of your image than you actually project – in other words, you’re operating as your ideal versus your reality.
+You might also have a different perception of your image then you actually project – in other words, you’re operating as your ideal versus your reality.

 Find your most brutally honest friend, preferably one with knowledge of music, and ask them what your DJ identity is really saying.
 You might be surprised by what you hear.